 Pointe placement is made following an individual assessment by the Director, in consultation with faculty members.
 Dancers wishing to go on pointe and/or remain on pointe must take a minimum of three ballet classes per week.
 This requirement assures the safety of the dancer, as well as developing the strength and technique needed to safely progress on pointe.

 Private Coaching and Audition Preparation addresses individual development with specific corrections and coaching.
 Whether regular or occasional, private classes are an excellent tool for enhancing progress.
 Students who require audition choreography should speak with Ballet Arts' staff and faculty at least eight weeks in advance of an audition date.

 All students are placed in classes according to age, maturity, physical development, technical proficiency and experience.
-Each year, the faculty carefully assess and place each student in the class level best for that student's growth and progress.
+Each year, the faculty carefully assess and place each student in the class level that is best for that student's growth and progress.

 The Annual Showing of the Curriculum takes place in each class during the final week of December before the holiday break.
 Parents, family and friends are invited to take photographs and to videotape.

 The Spring Concert offers a grand performance of the culmination of our dancers training.
-For many years we have been performing at Bardavon Opera House in Poughkeepsie, which provides high production value and the dancers the thrill of performing at a professional venue with all the glamour of a beautiful historic theater. (click here for pics from last year’s Concert).
+For many years we have been performing at Bardavon Opera House in Poughkeepsie, which provides high production value and the dancers the thrill of performing at a professional venue with all the glamour of a beautiful historic theater.

 Students’ Artistic & Academic Achievements